Jollysquire/3900-4900-TeraDrive/README.md

 # <AppName> will be named later

+##Description
-<AppName> is a user-friendly python script that allows users to generate an HTML file by pointing to a directory.
-The app works on both Windows and Linux. <AppName> is a fork of the [DiogenesList](https://github.com/ZapperDJ/DiogenesList) and [Snap2HTML](https://www.rlvision.com/snap2html/) that aims to fix bugs and improve the code in certain areas.
-In addition, <AppName> develop a function to identify the file status.
+<AppName> is a python script that allows the user to generate a HTML file by indexing a directory.
+The app works on both Windows and Linux or headless machines.
+Appname is a fork of [DiogenesList](https://github.com/ZapperDJ/DiogenesList) and [Snap2HTML](https://www.rlvision.com/snap2html/) fixes all of the bugs these programs have while making imporvments to the output HTML file.

-## Requirements

 - Python 3.9+
 - Works on both Linux and Windows
 - Faster then Snap2HTML
+- No GUI
--
+- Improved code
+- Outputs file status in HTML

 The script will output a html file thats similar to Snap2HTML